stougeiro/sourcerer-router/README.md

     Router::listen();
 ```

-If this method is not defined, it will do nothing.

 ## Something does not work?

 - Don't forget to set the correct basepath in the application and in your .htaccess file.
 - Make sure the mod_rewrite is enable in your APACHE settings.
-- Define 404 special route.
+- Define the 404 special route.